 If you are purchasing a Single Trip policy, it's most likely that you're only travelling to one country but if you are travelling to more than one, let us know where you are going and these will all be displayed on your travel insurance schedule.
 For annual multi trip policies we split the world up into a series of regions and all you need to tell us is which region the country you're travelling to is in.
 The regions are:

 If you are going on a trip to multiple countries (e.g. a road trip or cruise) then read on....
 You'll need to choose a region that encompasses all countries that you're travelling to and this is where the order we've listed the regions in becomes important.
 Each region listed, includes all the countries that are listed in the region(s) above it.
-So, for example, "Worldwide excluding USA, Caribbean, Canada and North/South America" includes all the countries listed in "Europe".
+So, for example, "Worldwide excluding USA, Canada, Mexico and Caribbean" includes all the countries listed in "Europe".
+It is important that you check that the country you are travelling to is covered in the region you select.
 To see all the countries that are included in the regions, please see our Country List.

 As described earlier in this guide, your Travel Insurance policy is essentially a series of policy benefits (also known as Cover Levels) that provides cover for a variety of scenarios related to travelling.
 The Benefits Guide provides a complete list of benefits that you'll find on Puffin Insurance policies